mxcl/PromiseKit/README.markdown

 This is not usual to Objective-C or blocks.
 Usually everything is very explicit.
 We are using introspection to determine what arguments and return types you are working with.
 Thus, programming with PromiseKit has similarities to programming with more modern languages like Ruby or Javascript.

-#The Niceties
+#The Category Additions

-PromiseKit aims to provide a category analog for all one-time asynchronous features in the iOS SDK (eg. not for UIButton actions, Promises fulfill ***once*** so some parts of the SDK don’t make sense as Promises).
+PromiseKit aims to provide a category analog for all one-time asynchronous operations in the iOS SDK.

-An additional important consideration is that we only trigger the catch handler for errors.
-Thus `UIAlertView` does not trigger the catch handler for cancel button pushes.
-Initially we had it that way, and it led to error handling code that was messy and unreliable.
-The error path is **only** for errors.
+Notably we don’t provide a Promise for eg. `UIButton` actions.
+Promises can only resolve once, and buttons can be pushed again and again.

 ##NSURLConnection+PromiseKit